 The decisions that either you or the camera will need to make to take a well exposed (not too bright or too dark) photo are based around something called the “Exposure Triangle”.
 The exposure triangle is made up of the aforementioned sensitivity of the film, the set “aperture” which defines size of opening/hole in the lens and therefore how much light gets through, and the “shutter speed” which defines the amount of time the camera lets light hit the film.

-In the early days of photography, photographers were forced to manually set shutter speed and aperture based on taking a separate light reading and translating that into appropriate settings for the sensitivity of the film inside the camera.
-Over the years silence camera manufactures developed cameras that helped with the choice of shutter speed and aperture.
-Initially they had built in light meters that read the light and told you to what setting the camera needed to be set, then later automation kicked in and cameras began to get clever enough to make the decisions about what settings should be used to get a well exposed photo.
+In the early days of photography, photographers were forced to manually set shutter speed and aperture based on taking a separate light reading and translating that into appropriate settings for the sensitivity of the film inside the film camera.
+Over the years since, camera manufactures developed film cameras that helped with the choice of shutter speed and aperture.
+Initially they had built in light meters that read the light and told you to what setting the camera needed to be set, then later automation kicked in and film cameras began to get clever enough to make the decisions about what settings should be used to get a well exposed photo.

 The exact same can be said for focusing systems.
-Early cameras relied entirely on the user setting the focus, some later cameras have automatic focus that means the photographer can point the camera at the subject and let it do the work.
+Early film cameras relied entirely on the user setting the focus, some later cameras have automatic focus that means the photographer can point the camera at the subject and let it do the work.

 There is more to focusing than this though.
 There is a function of a camera’s lens called “depth of field” – or to make things more easy to understand, “depth of focus” (or “DOF” for short).
 Depth of field governs how much of the photo in front of the lens will be in focus.
 Narrow depth of field means what is behind the subject will be more blurred, and a broad depth of field means that there will be less blur, or perhaps even no blur behind the subject at all.